Comparing Grades of Matcha: Culinary And Ceremonial Matcha Powder

 Uji Matcha

-Typically, when you see that it’s Uji matcha, it should be a high quality matcha – but of course this isn’t always the case.
-There are of course always exceptions to the rule.
+Typically, when you see that it’s Uji matcha, it should be a higher quality matcha – but of course this isn’t always the case.
+There are of course always exceptions to the rule, so it’s still important to look at other markers.

 Industrial Grade Matcha